Digital artifactual value: Differing notions of artifactual value

 Integrity of a digital surrogate is hindered even if the original is still available.
 "Only original documents contain intrinsic value although digital surrogates attempt to capture and convey it."
 The element of the originality is the key issue.
 When the original is gone and a replica remains, the document will not contain the same originality.
 Even though the replica is distorted the replica does represent the original which means value is associated with the document, but at a reduced rate.

 'The simple thing to do would be to provide the best reproduction possible within our means and hope for approval...the original will be distorted by the process.
 Librarians need to be aware of the implications of enhancing one informational element while obscuring another, whatever the profile of these changes and the technical reasons for them may be.'

 This topic of artifactual value is one that has more scholarly research suggesting that digital records do not contain artifactual value; however, there are some views that oppose that particular line of thinking.
 Sources discussing digital integrity and digital artifactual value change, but most would agree that digital files can possess artifactual value even if that time frame is short.

 Kenneth Thibodeau shares a good point and again follows to the comments made in Going Digital.

 "Preserving an object means keeping it intact, unchanged.
 Maintaining a digital object unchanged entails sustaining attributes and methods that bind the object to the technology originally used to create or capture it.
 Over time this binding will tend to raise greater and greater barriers to using state of the art technology to access to objects."

 Again the idea of digital artifactual value like software is ephemeral.
 The longevity of an original digital record and software is fleeting.
-Because there is money to be made in this field, computing professionals are striving to make updates and better additions.
+Because there is money to be made in this field, computing professionals are striving to make updates and additions.
 Computing professional competition is straining the scholarly consideration for digital work in the library profession.

 Lorna M. Hughes' definitive comments from the book Digitizing Collections explains that although a beneficial new medium digital born records have not been proven as a valid artifactual source: